danielharrell/open-eyes-lect-2017-18/Open.md

 without further explanation, as if its meaning were already understood.
 But if so, then how is it understood?

-And is there something here not understood, or better understood?
-The difference between a door and an open door may be like the difference between Socrates and Socrates sitting---something, according to Aristotle, that only a philosopher would care about.[^Socrates.]
-And the philosopher in all of us can wonder what it means to say "my door is always open", even if asking this of a friend, who just said it to you, risks being rude, or dense.
+And is there something here not understood?
+Or better understood?
+The difference between a door and an open door may be like the difference between Socrates and Socrates sitting.
+For only a philosopher, according to Aristotle, would care about this difference.[^Socrates.]
+But the philosopher in all of us, then, can wonder what it means to say "my door is always open"---even if asking this of a friend, who just said it to you, risks being rude, or dense.
 The way we use the word "open" without further thought may make it worth further thought.

 Still another reason for wonder comes from the way the word "open" is defined in dictionaries---largely through negation.
-To be open means not to be closed.
+To be open means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or constipated.[^Dictionary] This may be definition enough for